 Once you’ve had your offer accepted and have moved into the property, you’ll start paying off your mortgage.
 As mentioned before, you will have to also pay rent on the remaining share of the property.
 Despite having two sets of payments, your overall monthly costs shouldn’t be as expensive as if you had taken out a 100% mortgage.

-When taking out any type of mortgage, there are going to be lots of different costs that you’ll need to consider.
+When taking out any type of mortgage, there are going to be lots of different costs when buying a property in Birmingham that you’ll need to consider.
 Shared Ownership mortgages will likely come with set-up/arrangement charges, booking and solicitor fees.
 You may receive stamp duty tax too, so make sure that you’re aware of these costs.

 Costs can increase depending on the property that you’re buying.
 Deposit size, monthly payments, arrangement fees can differ from property to property.